MicrosoftDocs/bot-docs/articles/deploy-bot-visual-studio.md

 ## Prerequisites

 You must have a Microsoft Azure subscription before you can deploy a bot to Azure.
 If you do not already have a subscription, you can register for a <a href="https://azure.microsoft.com/en-us/free/" target="_blank">free trial</a>.
-Additionally, the process described by this article requires that you install Visual Studio.
+Additionally, the process described by this article requires Visual Studio.
 If you do not already have Visual Studio, you can download <a href="https://www.visualstudio.com/downloads/" target="_blank">Visual Studio 2017 Community</a> for free.

 [!include[Pre-deployment considerations](~/includes/snippet-deploy-considerations.md)]